 Using Computed Muscle Control

 - Load the Upper Extremity Model.
-The model (arm26.osim) can be found in the Models folder in the directory where you installed OpenSim.
+The model (arm26.osim) can be found in the Resources directory (by default, C:/Users/<username>/Resources/Models/Arm26).

 - Open Computed Muscle Control Tool.
 To open the tool, select Compute Muscle Control… from the Tools menu.

 - Specify Filtered Input Motion.
 Browse to the inverse kinematics directory and select the Desired kinematics file